 It is important that children drink enough water during the school day as dehydration affects concentration and learning as well as their general well-being.
 It is school policy that only water is drunk throughout the day.
 This is for health and dental reasons, but also, sugary drinks attract unwanted creatures such as ants.
-Your child should bring a water bottle to school on Monday's to leave in school for the week; this will be filled and refreshed as necessary with chilled mains water.
-Water bottles should be taken home for washing each week.
-School logo water bottles are available to purchase £2, and replacement lids are 20p.
+Your child should bring a water bottle to school every day.
+School logo water bottles are available to purchase at $\pounds 2$, and replacement lids are 20p.